 My Kudos Kitchen copycat version of their knockwurst sandwich is just as delicious as I remember the original sandwich tasting, and now I can eat one whenever I want, without having to travel 6 hours to get one!!

-**Note – The following list of ingredients contain affiliate links (highlighted in blue) for your consideration and shopping convenience.
+**Note - The following list of ingredients contains affiliate links (highlighted in blue) for your consideration and shopping convenience.

 - Knockwurst Sausage

 - Pretzel Buns

 - Muenster Cheese Slices